IngoMeyer441/simple-term-menu/README.md

                         show shortcut hints in the status bar --show-shortcut-hints-in-title
-                        show shortcut hints in the menu title -b STATUS_BAR, --status-bar STATUS_BAR
+                        show shortcut hints in the menu title --skip-empty-entries  Interpret an empty string in menu entries as an empty menu entry
+  -b STATUS_BAR, --status-bar STATUS_BAR
                         status bar text
   -d, --status-bar-below-preview